Dental Insurance: The TRUTH

 Thumb sucking is a normal and healthy aspect of an INFANT’S development.
 Thumb sucking is a source of self-soothing and helps infants fall asleep.

 A: It depends!
-NO:
+Reasons Why Parents Shouldn't Be:

 Thumb sucking can have negative effects, the most significant of which are the effects on the development of the adult teeth and the growth of the upper jaw bone.